 Vanessa Meade

 Vanessa E. Meade, PsyD, LCSW, is an Assistant Professor at the University of Alaska – Anchorage (UAA) School of Social Work.
 She holds a Doctor of Psychology degree from Alaska Pacific University.
 Dr. Meade is a U.S. Army/Gulf War Veteran, a former Alaska State Trooper, and a licensed psychologist and clinical social worker in Alaska.
-Her doctoral studies focused on mindfulness-based practices for women Veterans.
-In addition to her academic work, Dr. Meade facilitates mindfulness-based retreats and programs, is a qualified teacher of Mindfulness-Based Stress Reduction (MBSR), and a certified mindfulness teacher through the Engaged Mindfulness Institute.
+In addition to her academic work, Dr. Meade is a qualified teacher of Mindfulness-Based Stress Reduction (MBSR) and facilitates mindfulness-based retreats and programs.
 She also founded a non-profit for women Veterans in Alaska.

 Juanita Mullen